 When the seedlings are 3 inches tall, they are ready to be transplanted outside.
-It can take a couple months to reach this stage from when they first start growing.
+It can take a couple of months to reach this stage from when they first start growing.

-Harden off the plants while they are still in their pots by placing them outside for a couple hours each day to acclimate to the outdoor temperatures.
+Harden off the plants while they are still in their pots by placing them outside for a couple of hours each day to acclimate to the outdoor temperatures.
 Increase the amount of time they are left outside over a week’s span.

 Choose a bright sunny location and plant your seedlings 1-2 feet apart.